-Last April, a local scuba diving community, Forum Selam, successfully organized the first Banda Underwater Photo Rally Competition 2010.
+In April 2010, a local scuba diving community, Forum Selam, successfully organized the first Banda Underwater Photo Rally Competition 2010.
 This week-long event was held in conjunction with Indonesia’s largest marine event, Sail Banda 2010, fully endorsed by the Maluku Regional Government, Maluku Tourism Board and major general M Noer Muis.

 As project officer of the competition and moderator of Forum Selam, I was granted a front row seat on a very special voyage to the Banda Islands, travelling with the ever-gracious, adventurous and amicable major general Muis on his spacious KM Siwalima boat.